 - Participate in the development, planning and organization of program-related events and initiatives.

 - Develop informational materials regarding the foundation’s work and priorities.

 - Perform occasional special assignments, including potential supervision of program interns or volunteers.

-- At least 5 years of professional experience in wildlife conservation or related field, with relevant academic background.
-A mix of field work and management experience in a non-profit organization is highly preferable.
+- At least 5 years of professional experience in wildlife and biodiversity conservation, or related field.
+Leadership or management experience in a non-profit organization is preferable.
 Experience in grantmaking is helpful but not required.

-- Demonstrated ability to work, listen and communicate effectively with a wide range of non-profit, community, government and philanthropic leaders.
+- Strong written and oral communication skills and a demonstrated ability to work, listen and communicate tactfully with a wide range of non-profit, community, government and philanthropic leaders.